 In addition, we read the information given in the Pension Fund Annual Report to identify material inconsistencies with the pension fund financial statements.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.

-Our report on the administering authority's annual published statement of accounts describes the basis of our opinion on those financial statements.
+Our report on the administering authority's annual published statement of accounts describes the basis of our opinion on those financial statements, the purpose of our audit work and to whom we owe our responsibilities.